What is classed as online harassment

 You may be considering private prosecution for online harassment but are unsure about what is involved.
 You may wonder if you can obtain an urgent or interim injunction to stop the publication of something online that is impending.
 There are other options too, such as asking a lawyer to engage with your harasser on your behalf.
 This often can be a practical solution to ensure that your harasser is starting to become aware that their harassing behaviour is unlawful and that there could be consequences to them should the continue.
 The key is understanding online harassment, how it works and how to best handle each of the situations.

 We are passionate about helping people get their lives back after the multitude of issues that they have faced with the online harassment campaigns against them and we will do whatever it takes to take it to the end with successful online harassment cases with tight long term remedies.
 We see each case as a personal mission.
-You can read here about frequently asked questions about understanding online harassment and do get in touch and see how we can help you: 0800 612 7211.
+You can read here about frequently asked questions about understanding online harassment.
+Do get in touch and see how we can help you: 0800 612 7211.